About Us - Propeller Club of Portsmouth

 The Propeller Club "Bake Team" is renown for its Lobster Bakes.
 They have and still put on Lobster Bakes for various organizations throughout the Seacoast.
 All fees and donations raised by the Bake Team are a primary source for funding Special Projects.

-Monthly dinner meetings are usually held on the third Thursday of the month except for June, July, August, and December.
+Dinner meetings are usually held on the third Thursday of the month in September, November, January and March.
 The combination of purpose, camaraderie, and programs with informative speakers on a variety of maritime issues of local interest have all contributed to the strength of the Propeller Club Port of Portsmouth, NH.
+Meetings have been suspended due to COVID-19.

 Become a member today!